rahul4work/Scatch/README.md

 # Scatch
-A full stack website named Scatch where you can sell and buy the bags and backpacks
+A full stack website, SCATCH where you can sell and buy the bags and backpacks